culler/macher/README.rst

     Removes all LC_RPATH load commands specifying the given search path.

 edit_libpath
+    $ macher [-options] edit_libpath <old path> <new path> <Mach-O file path>
-    $ macher [-options] edit_libpath <dylib path> <Mach-O file path>
+    $ macher [-options] edit_libpath <new path> <Mach-O file path>

-    Searches for an LC_DYLIB load command for which the library file name is the same as the file name for the specified path.
-If one is found, the dylib path in the command is replaced by the specified path.
+    With three arguments,searches for an LC_DYLIB load command for which the dylib path is the specified old path.
+If one is found, the dylib path in the command is replaced by the new path.
+This is equivalent to :code:install_name_tool -change`.

-    This is similar to :code:`install_name_tool -change` except that it does not require that you provide the existing path to be replaced.
-It uses the file name of the dylib to decide whether to do the replacement.
+    With two arguments this command is similar to :code:`install_name_tool -change` but it does not require that you provide the exact old dylib path.
+    It uses the file name of the old path to decide whether to do the replacement.

 set_id
     $ macher [-options] set_id <dylib id> <Mach-O file path>